Adrian William Moore

-Education
+Early life and education

-A. W. Moore was educated at The Manchester Grammar School.
-He graduated with a B.A. in philosophy from King's College, Cambridge, after which he went to Oxford, where he studied at Balliol College for his B.Phil and D.Phil. in philosophy, completing the latter with a thesis on Language, Time and Ontology under the supervision of Michael Dummett.
+A. W. Moore was born in Kettering on 29 December 1956 to Victor George Moore and Audrey Elizabeth Moore.
+He was educated at Manchester Grammar School.

+Moore graduated with a B.A. in philosophy from King's College, Cambridge, after which he went to Oxford, where he studied at Balliol College for his B.Phil. and D.Phil. in philosophy, completing the latter with a thesis on Language, Time and Ontology under the supervision of Michael Dummett.
 During his time as a postgraduate at Oxford, Moore was awarded the John Locke Prize in Mental Philosophy (in 1980).

 Academic career

 After receiving his doctorate, Moore spent three years as a lecturer at University College, Oxford, where he also acted as the junior dean.
 He then returned to Cambridge as a junior research fellow at King's College.
 Since 1988 he has been a tutorial fellow at St Hugh's College, Oxford, and a university lecturer in philosophy.
 Since 2004, he has been a university professor of philosophy.
-He has also been the chairman of the Oxford University Philosophical Society (1995–96), chairman of the Sub-faculty of Philosophy (1997–99), president of the Aristotelian Society (2014–2015) and vice-principal of St Hugh's College, Oxford (2017-2020).
+He has also been the chairman of the Oxford University Philosophical Society (1995–96), chairman of the Sub-faculty of Philosophy (1997–99), president of the Aristotelian Society (2014–15) and vice-principal of St Hugh's College, Oxford (2017–20).

-He is currently a delegate of the Oxford University Press, and he has been editor of the journal MIND since 2015, joint with Lucy O'Brien.
+He was a delegate of the Oxford University Press from 2014 to 2024, and he was editor of the journal MIND from 2015 to 2025, jointly with Lucy O'Brien.

 Moore was awarded the Mind Association Research Fellowship (1999–2000) and a Leverhulme Major Research Fellowship (2006–09).

-In September 2016 he presented a ten-part BBC Radio 4 series entitled A History of the Infinite.
+In September 2016 he presented a ten-part BBC Radio 4 series titled A History of the Infinite.

+In 2024 he was elected a Fellow of the British Academy.

+In 2025 he launched a series of YouTube interviews with children about philosophy.